SI 2021 Industrial Organization

 Direct-to-Consumer Sales by Manufacturers and Bargaining

-Discussant: Julie Holland Mortimer, University of Virginia and NBER
+Discussant: Julie Holland Mortimer, Washington University in St. Louis and NBER

 12:50 pm